Share this publication

 What to do and see Goa?

 Goa is known as the “pearl of the east.”
-Goa is vibrant and beautiful place full of colour and life, that is worth exploring!
+Goa is a vibrant and beautiful place full of colour and life, that is worth exploring!
 The name alone involves sun, sand and sea.
 If you want a vacation that is going to be a lively and exhilarating experience and you head to Goa during February, then carnival is just the icing on the cake.

 Goa is known for its beautiful sandy palm-fringed beaches, warm sunsets, natural beauty, tropical climate, churches, crumbling forts, ancient temples, tropical splice plantations, coconut groves, yoga retreats, bubbly folk music, art galleries, excellent food, museums, excellent seafood, ferry rides and so much more.
 Beaches and churches are Goa’s key tourist attractions.